 exclusive to Travelling Fit clients

-- Transfer to Race Start
+- Transfer for Runners to race start

 exclusive to Travelling Fit runners